Due to maintenance work, it will not be possible to buy tickets from SBB.ch between 07.02.2018, 00:00 and 07.02.2018

 You can buy supersaver tickets until one hour before the train departs.
 These tickets are no longer available after this point.

 Tickets can be purchased a maximum of 30 days in advance.
 This reduces the chance that you will be unable to make your chosen journey and have to change your booking.
-Tickets bought through SBB Mobile can only be refunded in exceptional cases.
+Tickets bought with SBB Mobile can be refunded in accordance with T600.9.
+Supersaver tickets and Saver Day Passes are only refunded in certain exceptional cases.

 Yes.
 Instead of entering your password, you can use the fingerprint sensor on your device (iPhone 5S or newer and various Android models) to confirm your ticket purchase with your fingerprint.
 To do this, activate the function “Touch ID” under “My settings” and “More settings”.

 You can pay for tickets purchased through SBB Mobile in the following ways: